MCUdude/MightyCore/README.md

 * [Project Examples](http://docs.platformio.org/en/latest/platforms/atmelavr.html#examples)

 #### Eclipse
+### Eclipse is currently broken
-MightyCore works perfectly with Eclipse using the [Arduino Eclipse plugin](http://eclipse.baeyens.it) (formally Sloeber).
-If you're tired of Arduino IDEs limits but still want to stick with open source software; this is the way to go!
+~MightyCore works perfectly with Eclipse using the [Arduino Eclipse plugin](http://eclipse.baeyens.it) (formally Sloeber).
+If you're tired of Arduino IDEs limits but still want to stick with open source software; this is the way to go!~
 * Download and install the latest version of Arduino Eclipse (Download the nighty build if you want support for aditional programmers)
 * Open **Preferences** (<i>Windows</i>: Window -> Preferences, <i>Mac</i>: [App name] -> Preferences)
 * Click the <i>expand</i> arrow next to the **Arduino** option in the preferences menu